How do I use Zoom for virtual support groups?

 When will you offer in-person counseling again?

-- We are currently following all recommended Covid-19 guidelines and monitoring the situation closely.
-When we do re-start in-person counseling, the announcement will appear on this page and on our Event Calendar.
+- When we do re-start in-person counseling, the announcement will appear on this page and on our Event Calendar.

 Do you have counseling for children and teens?

 - Young children and teenagers can be deeply affected by the loss of someone close to them.
 However, they grieve differently than adults and need specialized support and care.

 - Our youth counselors are trained to support the needs of children and teens.
 We work with ages 7 to 17, using age-appropriate family, individual and group counseling activities including art therapy, symbolic play and grief education.

 How do I pay for Grief Counseling?

 - All of our weekly and monthly drop-in sessions are offered free-of-charge.
 Pre-registration is required for virtual support groups.